tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

-#### Communication
+## Communication
 - fill out this form to keep in touch [link](https://forms.gle/9p8hom1m2eQ4PK669)

-- Feel free to explore android app development using Java by referring to this exclusive e-book written by me [Link](https://android-app-development-documentation.readthedocs.io/en/latest/)
+- Feel free to explore Android app development using Java by referring to this exclusive e-book written by me [Link](https://Android-app-development-documentation.readthedocs.io/en/latest/)

-### Jetpack UI Compose
+## Jetpack UI Compose

-Jetpack compose is android's modern toolkit for building native UI.
-It simplifies and accelerates UI development on android by using declarative approach - you describe what the UI should look like, and compose takes care of the rest.
+Jetpack Compose is Android's modern toolkit for building native UI.
+It simplifies and accelerates UI development on Android by using declarative approach - you describe what the UI should look like, and Compose takes care of the rest.
 Instead of Modifying the UI elements imperatively (like with XML + `findViewById()`), you simply declare the UI using kotlin code.

 1. Jetpack Compose Basics
 - @Composable : An Annotation used on a function that defines UI in a declarative way.
 - Recomposition: When state changes, Composables automatically update the UI.
 - Modifier: Used to decorate or add behavior (e.g., padding, size, click listeners)

 2. Layouts:
 - Column, Row, Box : Used to arrange the UI components.
 - Arragement & Alignment control positioning.

-#### Assignment
+***Please complete Assignment 1***
-Just Go through compose basics and design the app by understanding the Column, Row, Box, Text, Button.

 ***mutableStateOf()***  is a function used to create a state holder that tracks changes to a variable.
 When the variable changes, it automatically triggers UI updates in Jetpack Compose.

 **Specifically:**
 - It is often created using mutableStateOf()
-- When you change a mutable state, any composables that read the state will automatically recompose (refresh)
+- When you change a mutable state, any composables that read the state will automatically reCompose (refresh)

 **remember{}** -> keep the state alive across recompositions.

-#### ViewModel
+## ViewModel
-ViewModel in android is a calss that is used to store and manage UI releted Data in a life cycle aware way.
+ViewModel in Android is a class that is used to store and manage UI related Data in a life cycle aware way.

 ***Why is it important ?***
-- In android, things like Activity and Fragment can be destroyed and recreated (for Example, when you rotate the phone. )
+- In Android, things like Activity and Fragment can be destroyed and recreated (for Example, when you rotate the phone. )
 - Normally, if you store data inside an activity (say, a list of names), it gets lost when the activity is recreated.
-- ViewModel helps by holding the data seperately  so that even if your activity/fragment is recreated, the data survives.
+- ViewModel helps by holding the data separately  so that even if your activity/fragment is recreated, the data survives.
-- View Model is part of Android Jetpack libraries.
+- ViewModel is part of Android Jetpack libraries.
-- Combine ViewModel + mutableStateOf() to make jetpack compose apps powerful.
+- Combine ViewModel + mutableStateOf() to make Jetpack Compose apps powerful.

 ### Register me App Notes + UI Composables Explained

 **What we Designed**
 ![What we Designed](/registermephase1.png)

 **1. Project Setup**